mercher-inc/mercher-server/README.md

 * [Node.js 0.10.*](http://nodejs.org/download/)

 ## Dev environment setup
-For the first download and setup Ubuntu.
+At first you should download and setup Ubuntu.
 Hope you can do it by yourself.
 Then download WebStorm to the home directory, unpack the WebStorm-*.tar.gz file using the following command:
 ```bash
 tar xfz WebStorm-*.tar.gz